Mike Quinn: Dallas Cowboys

 On September 10, 1998, the Dallas Cowboys, who were unsuccessful claiming Quinn 10 days earlier, claimed him after he was waived by the Colts, reuniting with head coach Chan Gailey, who was his offensive coordinator with the Steelers.
 He became the Cowboys second-string quarterback after Troy Aikman was injured and Jason Garrett became the starter.
 He played in three games for the Cowboys in 1998, completing one pass for 10 yards.

-In 1999, Quinn did not play in a game for Dallas.
-During the 2000 off–season, Garrett signed as a free agent with the New York Giants and quarterback Paul Justin was signed by Dallas to compete for the backup spot with Quinn.
-On May 5, 2000, he was released after being passed on the depth chart by Paul Justin.
+In 1999, Quinn did not play in a game as the third-string quarterback behind Aikman and Garrett.

+In 2000, Garrett signed as a free agent with the New York Giants and quarterback Paul Justin was signed by Dallas to compete for the backup spot on April 7.
+On May 5, 2000, he was released when the team chose to sign undrafted free agent Clint Stoerner to compete for a backup position.

 Miami Dolphins

 On May 23, 2000, Quinn signed with the Miami Dolphins, reuniting with Gailey who was the offensive coordinator.
+He was named the third-string quarterback over Jim Druckenmiller at the end of the preseason.
 On November 6, Quinn threw a touchdown pass to Deon Dyer but was waived by the Dolphins on November 10, only to be re-signed four days later.
 In the 2001 preseason, Quinn sprained a joint in his shoulder and was waived/injured.
 He was released from injured reserve with an injury settlement on September 6.

 Houston Texans

 The Houston Texans, the newest franchise in the NFL, signed Quinn to a reserve/future contract on December 30, 2001.
-Following the 2002 NFL Draft in which the Texans drafted quarterback David Carr with their first ever pick, Quinn became the backup.
+Following the 2002 NFL draft in which the Texans drafted quarterback David Carr with their first ever pick, Quinn became the backup.
 Quinn and Tony Banks ended up winning the backup jobs to Carr over Kent Graham and Ben Sankey.
 Banks was second–string with Quinn being the third–string quarterback.
 The Texans waived Quinn during final cuts on August 25, 2003.
 He was the final member of the Texans first signings still on the team.
 He was re-signed to the practice squad on November 17 after David Carr suffered a sprained right shoulder.
 However, when Banks also became injured, Quinn was signed from the practice squad to back up the now healthy Carr and rookie Dave Ragone.